Brené Brown’s latest is not for managers, bosses or people who want to get a promotion. It’s actually for you and me

 Do you want to lead yourself toward a goal?

-Do you want to be a parent who leads first by setting an amazing example?
+Do you want to be an amazing parent?